levonrush/footy-tipper/README.md

 ### Model Training

 The model training process begins with setting up pipelines that include data preprocessing, feature selection, and hyperparameter tuning.
 Separate Poisson models are created for predicting the scores of the home team and the away team.
 These models are trained using extensive data to ensure they generalize well to unseen matches.
 Multiple models are trained with different configurations, and the best-performing models for the home and away teams are selected based on performance metrics.
+The training job (`footy-tipper-train.py`) runs the data preparation and model training scripts.

 ### Simulation and Inference

 Once the Poisson models for both the home and away teams are trained, they are used to predict the expected scores for each team based on the input data.
 Simulations are then run to calculate the probabilities of each outcome (home win, away win, and draw) by modeling the distribution of scores.
 This involves generating numerous simulated matches to derive win probabilities and expected scorelines, providing a probabilistic view of match outcomes.
+The prediction job (`footy-tipper-predict.py`) handles data preparation again (to update time dependant variables), inference, and sending predictions.

 ### Example